alaiacano/pycube/README.md

 ## Logging actions

-Now you want to fill it in.
-Inserting a new record should go like this:
+Now you want to fill it in with some data.
+Inserting a new record should goes like this:

 	action = {
 		'time' : datetime.datetime.now(),